Philippine leader vows justice for police but warns on anger

 Hundreds of policemen demanding justice marched to the police base where Aquino spoke.
 Retired generals have called for the peace talks to be suspended.

 The rebels have agreed to disband and give up their weapons in exchange for autonomy.
-They have justified their action against the police as self-defence but said they remained committed to peace.
+They have justified their action against the police as self-defense but said they remained committed to peace.

 Earl Parreno, an analyst at Institute for Political and Electoral Reforms, said it was not clear how Aquino could keep his promise for justice and keep the peace.